 By Etecia Brown

 Any time of the year can bring on feelings of stress and anxiety.
-In fact, most of us, especially Black and Indigenous folks live today with some level of chronic stress due to existing in a society supported by white supremacy.
-People of color are constantly comparing themselves to others in an effort to not be "other".
+In fact, most of us today, especially Black and Indigenous folks, live with some level of chronic stress due to existing in a society supported by white supremacy.
+People of color are constantly comparing themselves to others in an effort to not be "other" (i.e. W.E.B.
+Dubois' double consciousness).
 The pressure of not being enough seems to get exacerbated during this holiday season.
 There seems to be constant pressure to do more.
-It is important that we carve out time to be silent or reflective so that we may discover our true purpose and realize our divine potential.
+It is important that we carve out time to be silent or reflective so that we may discover the things that bring us the most joy and realize our divine potential.
 During the Winter Solstice take advantage of the high receptivity of your Spirit, allow only positive thoughts and energy to enter you.
 But how do you protect your spirit from getting the "Holiday Blues"?

 Secondly, it is important to take what you need.
 If your family is dysfunctional or not accepting of who you are and the thought of spending time with them gives you anxiety, don't go!
 Forcing reunions do more harm than good in the long run.
 You will leave your family gathering feeling drained of energy and emotionally triggered and open.
 Don't let the holidays guide you to relive or recollect traumatic past experiences.
 You are not obligated to spend time with your family.
 Check in with yourself.
 Ask what it is that your spirit needs.
 Be gentle with yourself.
 There is nothing wrong with you doing what feels right.
 Communicate to your family why you can't come over (or not).
 And spend your time with people who love you, support you, and honor your being.

 Third, let go of expectations.
 We tend to plan to do a lot during this holiday season especially come New Year's Eve.
 There is no such thing as perfection.
-What is the reality you have created fro yourself.
-How can you work towards growing into the reality you would like to be living.
-Pressures to buy gives and be "merry" can lead us to feel ungrounded.
+What is the reality you have created for yourself?
+How can you work towards growing into the reality you would like to be living?
+Pressures to buy gifts and be "merry" can lead us to feel ungrounded.
 Take time to set intentions rather than just NYE goals or resolutions.
-Who are you hear to become?
+Who are you here to become?